GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 {% endColumns %}

-The challenge is, since the personalized button depends on the third-party cookies on the IdP domain within an iframe to identify the signed in user to render the button, it is not available when [third-party cookies are deprecated](/docs/privacy-sandbox/third-party-cookie-phase-out/).
+The challenge is, since the personalized button depends on the third-party cookies on the IdP domain within an iframe to identify the signed-in user to render the button, it won't available once [third-party cookies are deprecated](/docs/privacy-sandbox/third-party-cookie-phase-out/).

 User Info API is shipping in Chrome 116 that provides a way for the IdP to obtain the information of the returning user from the server without depending on the third-party cookies.

-This API is expected to be called by the IdP from within an iframe embedded on the RP website so that it can retrieve the user information and render a personalized button as if it's a part of the RP surface.
+The API is expected to be called by the IdP from within an iframe embedded on the RP website so that it can retrieve the user information and render a personalized button as if it's a part of the RP surface.
 With the API call, the browser makes a request to the [accounts list